Bodil Kjer: Personal life

 On 31 May 1939, she married actor Ebbe Rode.
 Their marriage was dissolved in 1945.
 She was briefly in a relationship with Svend Bergsøe (1902–1985), a manufacturer.
 She was remarried in 1957 to Olaf Nordgreen (1920–1994), an actor and theatre publisher, though their marriage was later dissolved.
 In 1980, she married hotel owner Frits Hinrichsen, who died in 1982.

 Her memoir, Et offentligt fruentimmer (lit.
 'A Harlot'), was released in 1997 alongside the photo book Billeder af Bodil Kjer.
 Kjer died on 1 February 2003 at the Kraagholmgaard senior centre in Vedbæk, near the estate Frydenlund where she had resided for more than 30 years.
-She was buried at Vedbæk Church's cemetary.
+She was buried at Vedbæk Church's cemetery.